REHOME YOUR PET

 Do not advertise your pet on sites like Craigslist.
 There are people who troll those sites looking to get pets to sell them for research and use them for dog fighting bait dogs and they will portray themselves as a good home.
 People who will give your pet a good home will take the time to use legitimate websites.

-You can also post your pet to www.getyourpet.com.
-This is a website designed specifically for people who want to find a good home for their pet.
+You can post your pet to www.getyourpet.com.
+This is a website designed specifically for people who want to find a good home for their pet and it is open to people who want to adopt a pet.
+This transaction is strictly between pet owner and adopter.